Diagnosis and Exposure Response Plan

 After a diagnosis or exposure, you must follow TCC's symptom-based return to campus guidance, as follows.

-First, if you meet one of the following categories, you must quarantine away from campus:
+If you haven't been vaccinated and you meet one of the following conditions, you must quarantine away from campus:

 - Tested positive for COVID-19 or are awaiting results.